 This compensation can go a long way toward ensuring your recovery and wellbeing, but it can additionally send a message to the responsible driver or party that caused the accident to happen.
 In the case of a drunk driving crash, for example, a successful lawsuit will likely force the responsible driver to rethink their behavior the next time they think about driving while intoxicated.
 In the case of a vehicle that was defective and lost control, the vehicle manufacturer may force those cars off the market.

 Lawsuits often speak louder than words.
-The lawyers at Pittman, Roberts & Welsh are ready to speak on your behalf and allow your voice to be heard.
+The lawyers at Pittman, Roberts & Welsh, PLLC are ready to speak on your behalf and allow your voice to be heard.

 Facts About Car Accidents in Mississippi

 Traffic collisions are one of the leading causes of injury and death in our nation.
-Even though our vehicles are more technologically advanced than ever and help us prioritize safety while behind the wheel, deadly accidents keep happening in Mississippi as well as across the nation.
+Even though our vehicles are more technologically advanced than ever and help us prioritize safety while behind the wheel, deadly collisions keep happening in Mississippi as well as across the country.

 Here are some facts and statistics about car accidents in Jackson and across the state of Mississippi:

-- Nationwide, there were 96 motor vehicle fatalities every day in 2015.
-Another 6,693 people were injured in car accidents every day during that same year.
+- Nationwide, there were 102 motor vehicle fatalities every day in 2016.
+Approximately 7,000 people were injured in auto accidents every day during that same year.

-- Car accidents are the number one cause of child deaths between the ages of 1 to 12 in the U.S.
+- Car crashes are the number one cause of child deaths between the ages of 1 to 12 in the U.S.

 - One in every 3 deaths among teenagers nationwide are a result of a motor vehicle crash.